-Ed Bennett is the Director, Web and Communications Technology for the University of Maryland Medical System.
 Ed has always looked toward and then beyond the horizon.
 He first joined the Internet in 1993 and clearly saw the impact it would have on our lives.
-He not only understood what was coming, but could explain emerging technologies and the gadgets that made them work to the average, non-technical person.
+He not only understood what was coming but could explain emerging technologies and the gadgets that made them work to the average, non-technical person.

-One client was a local hospital, which led to his current career at the University of Maryland Medical System (UMMS).
-During his 12 years at UMMS, Ed has led the hospital industry with many Web “firsts,” but his most important and enduring contribution is clearly understanding what patients and caregivers want from a hospital Web site.
+One client was a local hospital, which led to his 17-year career at the University of Maryland Medical System (UMMS).
+Ed led the hospital industry with many Web “firsts,” but his most important and enduring contribution was clearly understanding what patients and caregivers want and need from a hospital Web site.

-As an early advocate of social media, Ed is known for being a generous member of the healthcare community, offering counsel and support to social media newcomers and experts alike.
-He built the Hospital Social Network List, now an industry reference.
-Ed is a frequently sought conference speaker and serves as an adviser to the Mayo Clinic Center for Social Media, where he’s currently focusing on employee access issues.
+As an early advocate of social media, Ed is known for being a generous member of the healthcare community who offers counsel and support to social media newcomers and experts.
+He built the Hospital Social Network List, which helped many hospitals develop comprehensive social media strategies and integrate them into their communications.

 After leaving UMMS in 2016, Ed started another industry resource, the MarTech.Health Vendor Directory, a free tool for healthcare marketing, communications and digital professionals.
 The Directory features profiles, reviews and other vendor selection resources.